dfbaskin/dfbaskin-blog/content/posts/2021/k8s-dapr-azure-identity-part-iv.md

 - `npm start` (in the `packages/browser-frontend` path)
 - `dotnet start` (in the `packages/users-api` path)

-If you then navigate to [https://testing.local:3000/](https://testing.local:3000/), you should be able to sign into the application and test the API calls to verify everything is working.
+Navigate to [https://testing.local:3000/](https://testing.local:3000/) and sign into the application and test the API calls to verify everything is working.

 > _It's worth mentioning here that if you are running on a Windows 10 box, I highly recommend using [Microsoft Terminal](https://github.com/microsoft/terminal) for your command-line work.
-You can even script it to [open multiple tabs in different directories and run commands](https://gist.github.com/dfbaskin/033f8c81582fd310a428e302a60dca7c)._
+You can even script it to [open multiple tabs in different directories, each running its own command](https://gist.github.com/dfbaskin/033f8c81582fd310a428e302a60dca7c)._

 ## Building the Users API Container Image

-Like we did for static web assets, we need to build another image for the users API.
+Like we did for the static web assets, we need to build another image for the users API.
 The `Dockerfile` that describes this image uses a .NET v5 runtime image where the artifacts of the users API build will be copied.
 The `ENTRYPOINT` then specifies how the web API server is started.

 ```
 FROM mcr.microsoft.com/dotnet/aspnet:5.0